 Please feel free to share widely, to help promote education and eliminate the stigma surrounding menstruation in Madagascar.

-Together, we can take action to show that menstrual health matters!
+Together, we can take action to show that menstrual health and hygiene matters!

 Thank you to AmplifyChange and Segal Family Foundation for making this resource possible.